-The day-to-day activities of Compagnie Plastic Omnium's business lines and support services rely on the consistent deployment and smooth operation of IT infrastructure and software.
+The day-to-day activities of Compagnie Plastic Omnium's business lines and support services could be affected by the unavailability of critical IT systems, mainly due to system breakdown, network failure, damage to infrastructure or internal or external malicious acts.

-The Information Systems department, with the support of senior management, has placed increased emphasis on systems consolidation and continues to upgrade IT and network production infrastructures, business applications and workstation services.
-Management pays special attention to the incorporation of new technologies and to the availability, integrity and confidentiality of Company data, being aware that these constitute the main risks to which Compagnie Plastic Omnium is exposed.
+The Information Systems department, with the support of senior management, has placed increased emphasis on systems standardization and consolidation and continues to upgrade IT and network production infrastructures, business applications and workstation services.
+Management pays special attention to the incorporation of new technologies and to the availability and integrity of Company data.